 Electronic Secure Bike Parking

-Coming soon to Eugene, a new bike parking option using bikelink.org electronic lockers.
-Here's how you'll be able to use them.
+A new bike parking option is now available in Eugene, using bikelink.org electronic lockers.
+Here's how you can use them.

 Find an Electronic Bike Locker: Amtrak Station (4th & Willamette), LTD Station (10th & Olive), and Chase Bank (11th & Willamette).

-Use a BikeLink card: The BikeLink Card will soon be sold at LTD Customer Service (11th & Willamette) and by the City of Eugene (10th & Olive).
-Cards available now online at www.bikelink.org.
+Use a BikeLink card: The BikeLink Card is sold at LTD Customer Service (11th & Willamette) and online at www.bikelink.org.

 Insert card: The screen guides you through a very quick process to start your rental.
 It's like using a parking meter.